particle-iot/docs/src/content/quickstart/aqmk-project.md

 For this tutorial, you’ll need the following Particle tools and services:

 - A [Particle account](https://login.particle.io)
-- The Particle mobile app for [iOS](https://apps.apple.com/us/app/particle-iot/id991459054) or [Android](https://play.google.com/store/apps/details?id=io.particle.android.app&hl=en_US)
+- The Particle mobile app
 - [Particle Workbench](https://particle.io/workbench)

 ## Claiming your particle device